Harrison4192/tidybins/README.md

 <!-- badges: end -->

-The goal of tidybins is to let users bin numeric data using different mehods in a tidy format.
+The goal of tidybins is to let users bin numeric data using different methods in a tidy format.

 ## Installation